Zeta functions in higher Teichmuller theory: Representations and zeta functions

 \begin{thm} Let $\rho: \Gamma \to \mathrm{SL}(d, \mathbb R)$ be a projective Anosov representation.
 Then $Z(s,\rho)$ is a meromorphic function to the entire complex plane and has a simple zero at $s=h(\rho)$.
 Furthermore, $Z(s,\rho)$ may be written as the quotient of two entire functions of order at most $d+1$. \end{thm}

 We will prove these results in section \ref{extension}.
 We will also consider the zeros of the zeta functions in section \ref{zeros}.
-This leads to estimates on the error terms in the counting functions for the weights.
+This leads to estimates on the error terms in the counting functions for the weights for the subclass of hyperconvex representations.